Metadata Prediction¶

 The model also returns latent vectors that capture biological, technical, and perturbation characteristics:

-# Access latent representations (if returned)
+# Access latent representations for first sample

-biological_latents = result["latents"]["biological"]
+biological_latents = first_output["latents"]["biological"]

-technical_latents = result["latents"]["technical"]
+technical_latents = first_output["latents"]["technical"]

 Use Cases¶